pymupdf/PyMuPDF/docs/page.rst

       * "rawdict" -- :meth:`TextPage.extractRAWDICT`
       * "rawjson" -- :meth:`TextPage.extractRAWJSON`

       :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

-        Values "words" and "blocks" are also accepted (changed in v1.16.3).
+If misspelled, option "text" is silently assumed.

       :arg rect-like clip: restrict extracted text to this rectangle.
 If None, the full page is taken.
 Has **no effect** for options "html", "xhtml" and "xml".
-(New in v1.17.7)

       :arg int flags: indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.
 (New in v1.16.2)

       :arg textpage: use a previously created :ref:`TextPage`.
 This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
 If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage-only properties.
 If omitted, a new, temporary textpage will be created.
-(New in v1.19.0)

       :arg bool sort: sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
-Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
-Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
-If specified for "text", then internally "blocks" is used.
-(New in v1.19.1)
+For options "blocks", "dict", "json", "rawdict", "rawjson", sorting happens by coordinates `(y1, x0)` of the respective block bbox.
+For options "words" and "text", the text lines are completely re-synthesized to follow the reading sequence and appearance in the document -- which even establishes the original layout to some extent.

       :arg str delimiters: use these characters as *additional* word separators with the "words" output option (ignored otherwise).
 By default, all white spaces (including non-breaking space `0xA0`) indicate start and end of a word.
 Now you can specify more characters causing this.
 For instance, the default will return `"john.doe@outlook.com"` as **one** word.
 If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
 Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
 The "word" strings will not contain any delimiting character.
 (New in v1.23.5)